Students Unite to Address Rising Challenges of Climate Change at Eighth Annual Global Health Case Competition

 There are many health problems related to climate change and environmental destruction.

-“As time goes on, if we do not handle or find interventions for these sorts of problems, they will overwhelm our society,” said Conseulo Le ’22, lead coordinator of GHSAB.
+“As time goes on, if we do not handle or find interventions for these sorts of problems, they will overwhelm our society,” said Consuelo Le ’22, lead coordinator of GHSAB.

 Participants in the case competition acted as representatives for the Dominican Republic with a budget of $50 million to research, develop and establish solutions surrounding environmental disaster preparedness.
 Teams spent the week leading up to the event meeting on their own time and utilizing office hours to develop interventions geared towards disaster preparedness in the Dominican Republic.